joisig/joisig.com/_posts/2015-05-12-why-crankwheel-and-why-iceland.md

 ---
 <img class="alignright size-medium wp-image-41" src="/wp-content/uploads/2015/05/cropped-island_startupiceland111-300x168.png" alt="cropped-island_startupiceland111" width="300" height="168" srcset="/wp-content/uploads/2015/05/cropped-island_startupiceland111-300x168.png 300w, /wp-content/uploads/2015/05/cropped-island_startupiceland111.png 572w" sizes="(max-width: 300px) 100vw, 300px" />

-> _The following blog was first published on the [Startup Iceland blog on May 11 2015](http://startupiceland.com/2015/05/11/why-crankwheel-and-why-iceland/)._
+> _The following was first published on the [Startup Iceland blog on May 11 2015](http://startupiceland.com/2015/05/11/why-crankwheel-and-why-iceland/)._

-* * *

 About a year ago, I left a fantastic job at Google to fulfil my [long standing desire](/why-i-left-google/) to start my own company.
 I took a couple of months off, then started working on the startup idea I had when I left Google, only to discover that I was not passionate enough about building that particular business.
 I won't describe it in detail in this blog post; suffice it to say that it was related to software localization, an area I worked on quite a bit at Google.

 What followed were a couple of months of gut-wrenching self-doubt.
-This blog post is about those months, how I found and fell in love with the idea that became [CrankWheel](http://crankwheel.com/), and why my [co-founder](https://www.linkedin.com/pub/gilsi-sigvaldason/b2/2a7/9b5) Þorgils and I chose to start in Iceland.
+This blog post is about those months, how I found and fell in love with the idea that became [CrankWheel](https://crankwheel.com/), and why my [co-founder](https://www.linkedin.com/pub/gilsi-sigvaldason/b2/2a7/9b5) Þorgils and I chose to start in Iceland.

 The metaphorical winter of my discontent was actually late last summer, when the sun in Iceland had started dipping below the horizon for a few hours every night. Þorgils and I had attended elementary school in Akureyri together, back in the days when Iceland had just one television channel which broadcast only 6 days a week, 11 months a year.
 We had become reacquainted a few months earlier, and were spending quite a lot of time together socially that summer.